 Irving Berlin’s 1929 song ‘Puttin’ On the Ritz’ renewed its popularity in 1974 when it was performed by Wilder and Boyle in Young Frankenstein.
 Brooks and Wilder argued over the sequence.
 Brooks felt it was too silly to have the monster sing and dance, but eventually yielded to Wilder’s arguments.
 Wilder and Boyle’s version of the song was ranked 84th in the American Film Institute’s 2004 list, 100 Years…100 Songs.
 It was introduced by Harry Richman and chorus in the 1930 musical film Puttin’ On the Ritz.

 You might be wondering what the heck Gene Hackman is doing in Young Frankenstein.
 Well, a clue might be that Gene Wilder played Eugene Grizzard in his 1967 film debut Bonnie and Clyde, featuring Gene Hackman.
-Gene is a great screen act9r but not naturally a funny man.
+Gene is a great screen actor but not naturally a funny man.
 But, to be fair, he’s really quite a hoot as the Blind Man.

-Mel Brooks (born Melvin James Kaminsky on June 28, 1926) is is one of 18 entertainers to win the EGOT (Emmy Award, Grammy, Oscar and a Tony).
+Mel Brooks (born Melvin James Kaminsky on June 28, 1926) is one of 18 entertainers to win the EGOT (Emmy Award, Grammy, Oscar and a Tony).

 Lovely funny man Gene Wilder, star of Blazing Saddles, Young Frankenstein, Willy Wonka and the Chocolate Factory, Silver Streak and The Producers, died on aged 83.
 Mel Brooks said he was: ‘One of the truly great talents of our time.
 He blessed every film we did with his magic and he blessed me with his friendship.’